 The Company rents office and laboratory space in the United States.
-The Company also leases office equipment under a non-cancellable equipment lease through December 2022.
-Rent expense during the years ended December 31, 2020 and 2019 under all of the Company's operating leases was \$407,200 and \$346,603, respectively, which includes short-term leases and variable lease costs not included in the lease obligation.
+The Company also leases office equipment under non-cancellable equipment leases through June 2026.
+Rent expense during the years ended December 31, 2021 and 2020 under all of the Company's operating leases was \$0.5 million and \$0.4 million, respectively, which includes short-term leases and variable lease costs that are not included in the lease obligation.